glamrock/Satori/README.md

 ###Software
 * Tor Browser Bundle for fifteen languages for Linux, Windows, and Mac.
 * Enigmail - encryption plugin for Thunderbird
-* TorBirdy - allows you to send and receive email over the Tor network
 * GPG4Win - required to gpg-encrypt email

 ###Danger!
 High Voltage!!